fengjixuchui/HyperVisor-Injector/README.md

 - Execute code in new thread or any existing one

-## Questions ?
-- Q: does it work for all games | A: yes this does works for all games
-- Q: can i create threads in my dll? | A: Yes since we emulate anticheats with this injector you can create threads
-- Q: Is there a risk of me using this ? | A: Of course there is as anything public can become detected

 ## what are the benifits with buying the source?
 - the source code is not public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods